 - Post Oak CHC––Fictional CHC created by CHC Outreach staff to demonstrate practical dos and don’ts for CHCs.
 Featured links address event promotion, partnering, and marker narratives.

-In response to this request, CHC Outreach produced the first CHC Brochure, updating the publication in 2012 and again in 2019.
+In response to this request, CHC Outreach Program staff produced the first CHC Brochure, updating the publication in 2012 and again in 2019.
 The brochure covers the mission of CHCs, the appointment process, and notable highlights of CHC efforts across the state.

-CHC brochures are provided in a digital format so that CHCs throughout Texas can print copies and use to promote the importance of CHC contributions.
+CHC brochures are provided in a digital format so that CHCs throughout Texas can print copies and use to promote the importance of their contributions.
 If able, CHCs should produce their own brochures that highlight overall efforts or an outstanding annual effort.

 Use these brochures to increase visibility for local preservation efforts and to recruit new appointees!